alexhutman/zftools/README.md

 4. Follow the "How to use" section

----

-### How to use:
+## How to use:

-After installation, you *may* need to restart the kernel.
+Immediately after installation, you may need to restart the kernel before you can use the package.
 (Try this if the command below does not work.)

 Execute this command in any Sage cell:

 ```
-from zeroforcing import *
+from zftools import *
 ```

 The functions `zero_forcing_set()` and `zero_forcing_number()` should now be available and can be applied to any Sage graph object.
 For example: